 Fear not though!
 You got this!
 Just follow my simple recipe and your family will be praising your amazing chef abilities in about 4-5 hours!
 If you are looking for more Thanksgiving recipes check out my post Last minute Thanksgiving Dinner.
-Get my fantastic Giblet Gravy Recipe too (coming soon.)

-Thanksgiving Turkey Recipe
+Thanksgiving Turkey Tips

 - 1 whole turkey

 - 1/2 cup salted butter, softened

 - *Optional 8 cups of prepared stuffing – *Cooking time may vary if added.
 (Gluten Free Stuffing Recipe) (Sausage Stuffing Recipe)

 - Firstly, preheat oven to 325° F, and make sure that the rack in the oven is in the lowest position.

 - Next, remove the innards and set them aside.
 Use this Giblet Gravy Recipe after you get the turkey in the oven.